What Brings You Alive?

 Why Shamanism Today?

 People who attend our programs are often facing a big decision, relationship or career change.
 Others feel stagnant in their jobs or unsatisfied in their relationships or church.
 Some are recovering from a loss, divorce, illness or past trauma.
 A few aren’t sure what they are looking for, only that they sense they are not living the life they are supposed to be living.

-The shamans of our ancestors called this puzzling loss of vitality and direction soul loss.
+The shamans of our ancestors called this loss of vitality and direction soul loss.
 Soul loss can result from many things– a broken relationship, a past trauma, feeling trapped in a job, or living a dutiful but uncreative life.
-Soul loss also results from losing our connection with nature–“nature deficit disorder”– which we are experiencing now.
+Soul loss also results from losing our connection with nature–“nature deficit disorder”– an illness we are all experiencing.

 The traditional “medicine” for soul loss was not to stay busy, go to psychotherapy or take an antidepressent.
 It was to get your soul back.
-That means finding those lost parts of your heart, plugging them back into its power source and coming alive as the unique artist of life your were born to be.
+That means finding the parts of your heart that were lost, retrieving them and bringing your heart fully online as the unique artist of life your were born to be.
 To live that life, not the life others expect us to live, and walk a more authentic path aligned with the invitations of the Great Spirit.
+The medicine to heal yourself is to find your own inner medicine: your unique power and giftedness and to get that out in the world

 Some people know exactly what has been lost and the adventure begins there.
 Others have no idea what is missing so we begin with exercises to teach people how to identify and listen to their deep core for the first time.
 Every person is different; every path is unique.

 “One of the changes I have experienced through Jeff is letting my heart lead in new directions.
 I have even been writing some poetry.
 I never imagined myself doing that a year ago!
 I can sense your prayers and feel your sincere compassion and direction.
 Thank you!” -Keith A., CPA